mattphillips/jest-chain/README.md

 ```

 If you are already using another test framework, like [jest-extended](https://github.com/jest-community/jest-extended), then you should create a test setup file and `require` each of the frameworks you are using (including `jest-chain` 😉)

+## Typescript

+If your editor does not recognise the chained jest matchers, add a `global.d.ts` file to your project with:

+import 'jest-chain';

 For example: